Thermalization in 2D critical quench and UV/IR mixing: Critical quench of a scalar field: general strategy

 \subsection{A specific quench protocol}

 We will now work out some of the above ideas for the specific mass function

-The Schr{\"o}dinger problem with a $tanh$ potential can be exactly solved (see, e.g. \cite{birrell1984quantum}, Chapter 3, where this model appears in a simple model of cosmological particle creation).
+The equation of motion \eq{eom1} with the above mass profile can be exactly solved (see, e.g. \cite{birrell1984quantum}, Chapter 3, where this model appears in a simple model of cosmological particle creation).
 Using this fact, we can find the following explicit solutions for $u_{in}(k,t)$ and $u_{out}(k,t)$:

 where $_2F_1$ is a hypergeometric function and